 One day, when I was visiting the San Blas Islands in Panama, I waited for the Chief to join us in the typical big meeting hall of the village.
-Having nothing to do but wait, I studied the building which, according to their local methods, is entirely constructed of straight branches of trees or saplings, about 4 centimetres in diameter, stuck in the ground with a space of 2 or 3 centimetres between each one.
+Having nothing to do but wait, I studied the building which, according to their local methods, is entirely constructed of straight branches of trees or saplings, about 40 millimetres in diameter, stuck in the ground with a space of 20 or 30 milimetres between each one.
 An immense thatched roof of sloping eaves, set on tree trunk pillars, covered the whole building.
 Between these columns were swung the hammocks of the Indian Chiefs and headmen, whose custom it is to lie in them and smoke and consult (and doze!) while lesser fry sit around on benches next to the wall.
 (I never got higher than a bench.)
 That meeting but had 40 hammocks, was about 8 metres wide by maybe 16 metres long, cool, shady and solidly built.
 Being an architect’s daughter, by the time the Chief turned up I had paced it all off, was very enthusiastic over it and proceeded to tell him what I thought of it.
 He was an old, fat, wise Indian Chief and after we had finished discussing what I had come to see him about, he said I was the only person who had ever praised a single thing the Indians had and to come again!

 This stick construction is widespread in South America; I even slept in a stick house in an Indian village in Argentina.
 It is ideally suited to the weather for it gives shelter from the